|Go to verse:|

 “I will swiftly and speedily return your repayment on your own head.”
 The perceived justification for attacking and hurting Israel is not actual justification, and God says He will avenge His people.
 Evil people do their evil without considering that there will be a Judgment Day in the future, but there will be and things will not go well for the wicked.(top)

-“the sons of the Greeks.”
-A Hebrew idiom for “the Greeks,” and many English versions read that way.
+“To the Greeks.”
+The Hebrew text reads, “to the sons of the Greeks,” which is a Hebrew idiom for “the Greeks,” and many English versions read that way.

 “remove them far from their territory.”
 Selling Jews to faraway places often ensured that they would never be able to return to Israel, even if they were freed from slavery.(top)